Agnes Maclehose: Life and character

 Agnes had four children in four years, one of whom, William (b.
 1777) died in infancy.
 Shortly before the birth of the fourth, James (b.
 21 April 1781) in December 1780, she formally left her husband because of his mental cruelty and depression, returning to her father in Glasgow's Saltmarket, whilst James ended up at first in a debtors' prison before emigrating to Jamaica in 1782, his wife having refused to accompany him after receiving a letter in which he wrote "For my part, I am willing to forget what is past, neither do I require an apology from you."
 James Maclehose took custody of their two sons, both under three at the time; he later took custody also of their youngest child, born a few months after the separation.
 They were later returned to her.
 One of her sons, Andrew, her only child to reach adulthood, became a Writer to the Signet in Edinburgh and helped support her in her old age.

-On 13 May 1782, her father died after a long illness that had dissipated his savings and Agnes came to Edinburgh where she took a small flat in Generals Entry off Potterrow, living on a small annuity of £8, supplemented from time to time by gifts from her cousin, Lord Craig.
-She was at first assisted by charitable contributions from the Writers in Glasgow (£10) and the Surgeons in Glasgow (£8) but these payments ceased when her husband was found to be financially secure.
-When Lord Craig died he left her an annuity and made her son Andrew a residual legatee.
+On 13 May 1782, her father died after a long illness that had dissipated his savings.
+Agnes went to Edinburgh where she took a small flat in Generals Entry off Potterrow, living on a small annuity of £8, supplemented from time to time by gifts from her cousin, Lord Craig.
+She was first assisted by charitable contributions from the Writers in Glasgow (£10) and the Surgeons in Glasgow (£8), but these payments ceased when her husband was found to be financially secure.
+When Lord Craig died, he left her an annuity and made her son Andrew a residual legatee.

-There is a plaque in her memory on a building on the corner of Potterrow and Marshall Street, 'Near this spot resided "Clarinda" friend of Robert Burns 1787-1791, erected in 1937 by the 'Clarinda Burns Club'.
+There is a plaque in her memory on a building on the corner of Potterrow and Marshall Street that reads, "Near this spot resided 'Clarinda' friend of Robert Burns 1787–1791", erected in 1937 by the Clarinda Burns Club.